INSPIRE-MIF/helpdesk-registry/README.md

 Please follow our [Code of Conduct](https://github.com/INSPIRE-MIF/helpdesk/blob/main/code-of-conduct.md) anytime when you interact with the INSPIRE community in this space.
 Please familiarise yourself with the governance process that is described below before opening new issues.

+You can check the the [release planning strategy](https://github.com/INSPIRE-MIF/helpdesk-registry/tree/main/release%20strategy) for the plan of future releases of the INSPIRE Registry.

 ### Before posting an issue

 #### Out of scope issues